lastlink/realworld-apps-script/README.md

 ### Getting Started

 - `npm install` install dependencies
+- copy `src\server\config.template.js` to `src\server\config.js`
+  - change the jwt encryption key and also give the id to the google script you're going to link it to
 - `npx clasp login` Log in to Google clasp and authorize with your Google account.
 Open the link and authorize.

 - Setup database and deploy location (options)